praekeltfoundation/vumi-go/docs/dashboards.rst

 The visualization of dashboards is currently only supported by the Javascript sandbox conversation type.

-The publishing of metrics to a dashboard is supported by the HTTP API and the Javascript application conversation types.
+The publishing of metrics to a dashboard is supported by the :ref:`http_api` and the Javascript application conversation types.

 Metrics can be shared between conversations if they share the same metrics